ZhangLijuncn/cdx/README.md

 ### setup
     sudo pip install cdx
-    if fail to setup or reinstall, try again after remove '~/.cdx/database' or 'C:\User\xx\.cdx\databse'.
+    if fail to setup or update, try again use 'sudo pip3 install cdx'.

 ### Usage